The Promise (Girls Aloud song): Chart performance

-"The Promise" entered the UK Singles Chart at number one, knocking off Pink's "So What" from the top.
+"The Promise" entered the UK Singles Chart at number one, knocking off singer Pink's 2008 single "So What" from the top.
 Early midweek figures suggested that the song was outselling "So What" by nearly two to one.
-"The Promise" was Girls Aloud's first original number one single since their debut "Sound of the Underground" (although the charity singles "I'll Stand by You" and "Walk This Way" both peaked at number one).
-"The Promise" sold 77,110 copies in its first week, making it Girls Aloud's second best first week, beaten only by "Sound of the Underground" back in 2002.
-The single became the fastest selling single of 2008 until "Hero" - a charity single by the finalists on The X Factor - sold in excess of 100,000 copies two days after release, and 313,244 copies overall.
-Cheryl Cole, who was also on The X Factor, joked, "I don't mind being knocked off number one - for this cause only!"
+The group's fourth number one hit in the United Kingdom, it sold 77,110 copies in its first week, making it the band's second-best opening week, beaten only by "Sound of the Underground" (2002).
+The single became the fastest-selling single of 2008 until "Hero," a charity single by the finalists on The X Factor, sold in excess of 100,000 copies two days after release, and 313,244 copies overall.
+Cheryl Cole, who was also on The X Factor, joked: "I don't mind being knocked off number one – for this cause only!"

+Additionally, the song entered the Irish Singles Chart at number four, their first time in the top four since 2004's "I'll Stand by You".
+In its second week on the Irish Chart, "The Promise" had risen two places to number two only being kept off by The X Factor finalists who were at number one.
 On 28 December 2008, the UK Singles Chart listed "The Promise" as the number 17 best-selling single in their year-end countdown.
-It was certified gold by the British Phonographic Industry in January 2009.
+It was certified gold by the British Phonographic Industry (BPI) in January 2009.
 PRS for Music named "The Promise" as the sixth-most played song of 2009 in the UK, using data taken from the count of plays and performances online, live, and on TV and radio.

-Additionally, the song entered the Irish Singles Chart at number four, their first time in the top four since 2004's "I'll Stand by You".
-In its second week on the Irish Chart, "The Promise" had risen two places to number two only being kept off by The X Factor finalists who were at number one.

 Following Sarah Harding's death in September 2021, the song had a resurgence in popularity with streams spiking at 340%.

 Music video

-Filming for "The Promise" music video was on 15 September 2008.
+Filming for a music video for "The Promise" took place on 15 September 2008.
 The video premièred on AOL's website on 25 September 2008.
-The music video was filmed by Trudy Bellinger for Merge @ Crossroads Films, and produced by Golden Square.
+The music video was directed by Trudy Bellinger for Merge@Crossroads Films, and produced by Golden Square.
 They had just over three days to produce an open-air drive-in movie theatre using Flame and studio footage of five cars.
 Girls Aloud also reportedly auditioned the male actors/musicians in the music video, one of whom was guitarist Rene Woollard.

 In the music video, the group members are at a drive-in movie theatre which is playing a black-and-white film of their performance of the song.
-The video - in both the drive-in cinema and the film being shown - pays homage to the '50s and '60s and soul acts of the time such as the Supremes.
+The video – in both the drive-in cinema and the film being shown – pays homage to the '50s and '60s and soul acts of the time such as the Supremes.
 The film features flickering and flashes to emulate films of the time, in parallel to the cinema and attending group members.
 Harding gets out of her car and walks in front of the screen to sing her "Here I am... walking primrose..." verse.